 Click on the links: Access to the website of the journal Access to the paper in PDF format

-[6] Mathieu Lizée, Baptiste Coquinot, Guilhem Mariette, Alessandro Siria, Lydéric Bocquet, Anomalous friction of supercooled glycerol on mica, Submitted (2024)
+[6] Mathieu Lizée, Baptiste Coquinot, Guilhem Mariette, Alessandro Siria, Lydéric Bocquet, Anomalous friction of supercooled glycerol on mica, Nature Communications (2024)

 Show abstract